tiagoprn/pde.nvim/TIPS.md

 ## Custom telescope pickers

-- If I need to create/run more commands or a command palette using telescope pickers to choose from a list, I can create them on `lua/easypick-conf.lua` (I have examples there and one picker I created to run make commands using harpoon.)
+- If I need to create/run more commands or a command palette using telescope pickers to choose from a list, I can create them on `lua/easypick-conf.lua`

 ## Place with lots of neovim configs I can analyze